nodejs/node/doc/api/n-api.md

 - `napi_default` - Used to indicate that no explicit attributes are set on the given property.
 By default, a property is Writable, Enumerable, and Configurable.
-Note that this is a deviation from the ECMAScript specification, where generally the values for a property descriptor attribute default to false if they're not provided.
+This is a deviation from the ECMAScript specification, where generally the values for a property descriptor attribute default to false if they're not provided.
 - `napi_read_only` - Used to indicate that a given property is not Writable